• Skip to main content

 This can also make HR training frustrating for many runners because they are suddenly doing easy runs at a much slower pace, but in return the body is recovering faster and ensuring you have energy to go hard on speed work days.

-How to Calculate Maximum Heart Rate for Running?
+How to Calculate Heart Rate Zones

 Everyone has both a maximum and resting heart rate.
 Knowing both will help you get the most from your training by targeting heart rates that fall in between your minimum and maximum heart rate.